Surgical Procedures: Surgery and Staging for Malignant Mesothelioma

 Physical Exam: This is a general exam to look at your body and to talk about past health issues.
 You may need a pulmonary function test to test your lung function.

-Radiologic Imaging: Imaging such as a chest X-Ray, CAT scan (CT scan), positron emission tomography scan (PET scan), magnetic resonance imaging (MRI) and/or echocardiogram may be used to further evaluate the extent of your cancer.
+Radiologic Imaging: Imaging such as a chest X-ray, CAT scan (CT scan), positron emission tomography scan (PET scan), magnetic resonance imaging (MRI) and/or echocardiogram may be used to look at the extent of your cancer.

-Laboratory Studies: Your provider may send you for some blood tests.
-Two of these blood tests will check your levels of a protein called “osteopontin” and for the presence of “soluble mesothelin-related peptides” (SMRP’s).
+Laboratory Studies: Your provider may have you get some blood tests.
+Two of these blood tests will check your levels of a protein called “osteopontin” and to see if there are “soluble mesothelin-related peptides” (SMRP’s) in your blood.

 • Open procedures are those that are done using a large incision (cut) to look inside the body and remove tissue or fluid.